-The new Gmail and Yahoo! sender requirements will be effective in February 2024.
+The new Gmail and Yahoo! sender requirements are effective since February 2024.
 They’re here to make emailing safer and inboxes less spammy.
-In this article, we’ll help you (email senders) prepare for everything coming your way.
+In this article, we’ll help you (email senders) prepare and align with these requirements to make sure your emails reach your audience.

-Starting in February 2024, these two major mailbox providers will tighten their spam checks.
+Starting in February 2024, these two major mailbox providers tightened their spam checks.
 If you want your email marketing messages to reach your audience’s inbox, you’ll need to follow Gmail and Yahoo! sender requirements.

 If you don’t take action, your emails might be flagged as spam, rejected, or not delivered at all, which could damage your sender reputation.